MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

 A batch of ball bearings fails when:

+* 2% or more are too small
 * 2% or more are too big
-* 2% or more are too small
 * 3% or more are too big or too small

 The ball bearing specification is 3 cm ± 0.01 cm.

+The sizes of the smallest and largest bearings are to be included in the results.

 The results of the batch are to be written to `batchResult.txt`.
 An example is shown below: